 Tenorio Volcano National Park has always been one of our favorites.
 Access to the top has always been limited and less than 1 in 5,000 visitors ever made the difficult climb preferring to hike to the amazing Celeste Waterfall and hot springs of the lower slopes instead.

-On the slopes of Poás volcano La Paz Waterfall Gardens, and the Doka and Britt Coffee plantations are still open and considered premier attractions from San José and the central valley.
-While entry into Poás National Park is cut off, a slight detour (and possibly some 4WD) to the east puts visitors on the trail head to the crater of Barva Volcano in Braulio Carrillo National Park.
+After a quick visit to the reopened crater there are other attractions on the slopes of Poás volcano.
+La Paz Waterfall Gardens, and the Doka and Britt Coffee plantations are open and considered premier attractions from San José and the central valley.
+A slight detour (and possibly some 4WD) to the east puts visitors on the trail head to the crater of Barva Volcano in Braulio Carrillo National Park.